maladroitthief/knowledge-base/permanent-notes/Trie.md

 <!-- Subject should be a hub note -->
 # Trie

-A trie is a tree structure where each edge represents one character and the root is null.
+A trie is a [Tree](Tree.md) structure where each edge represents one character and the root is null.
 Each path from the root represents a string, described by the characters labeling the traversed edges.

 ## Time complexity